GordonLei/BindingOfRug/README.md

 Ex) Emptying the console only works in Linux / Macs

 Ex) ASCII / unicode characters may not work depending on the OS
-- For example, on IDE packages (ex. platformio-ide-terminal package of the Atom IDE does not support ASCII characters of  arrows)
+- ex) IDE packages that emulate terminals (ex. platformio-ide-terminal package of the Atom IDE does not support ASCII characters of arrows)

 # How to Play
 1. Javac BindingOfRug.java before doing anything else.